Estimated Reading Time: 8 minutes

 |Rate||Amount||Level of Help You Need|

-Attendance Allowance is not means-tested and can be paid regardless of your income, savings or National Insurance contribution record.
+Attendance Allowance is not a means-tested benefit and can be paid regardless of your income, savings or National Insurance contribution record.
 It’s also a tax-free benefit!

 However, to be eligible for Attendance Allowance, you must fulfil the following four criteria: